RobRich999/Chromium_Clang/README.md

 Builds marked with the "+fma" tag require processors with FMA instruction set support.

-Builds marked with the "+sse2" tag require processors with SSE2 instruction set support.
+Builds marked with the "+sse2" tag (deprecated) require processors with SSE2 instruction set support.
 AVX support is not required.

-Builds marked with the "+sse3" tag require processors with SSE3 instruction set support.
+Builds marked with the "+sse3" tag (deprecated) require processors with SSE3 instruction set support.
 AVX support is not required.

 *SSE3 support is the Chromium project's own minimum SIMD requirement on x86 platforms as of v89 builds.*

 ****

-***Primary reason for AVX/AVX2 build recommendation:**
+**Primary reason for AVX/AVX2 build recommendation:**

 https://john-h-k.github.io/VexTransitionPenalties.html